 This post may contain affiliate links.
 Please read our disclosure policy.

-I should have known that roasting it would be the way to my heart.
-With most veggies, roasting is the only (and best) way to eat them.
+As with most vegetables, roasting is the best way to prepare them.
 Take roasted brussels sprouts, for example, or roasted broccoli or just all the roasted vegetables your heart desires.
-Pretty much any veggie roasted will be a winner and a new favorite.
+Pretty much any vegetable roasted will be a winner and a new favorite due to how it caramelizes the exterior and brings out the sweetness of the vegetable even more.
+Not to mention, it’s so hands-off!

 4.34 from 3 votes